 These cores are accessed only when the speed from the driver causes them to become compressed.
 The next layer is the first cover layer, where the ball’s spin is optimized.
 This layer is activated at slow speeds when approach shots are performed.

-The following layer is the outer cover that consists of a thermoset urethane elastomer that helps provide scoring control.
+The following layer is the outer cover which consists of a thermoset urethane elastomer that helps provide scoring control.
 It allows for spin but does not necessarily contribute to the speed or distance of the ball.

 Through careful engineering, the outer cover can be made as thin as possible to ensure larger inner layers of the ball.
 This will ultimately add significant distance to your golf game.

-All in all, each Titleist V1X undergoes 120 quality control checks to ensure that the ball is perfect and deserves the Titleist logo.
+All in all, each Titleist Pro V1X undergoes 120 quality control checks to ensure that the ball is perfect and deserves the Titleist logo.

 Generally speaking, the higher the golf ball price, the higher the amount of research and resources that have gone into its production.